 What Is Clean Eating?

 - Decrease inflammation — Inflammation has been linked to nearly every chronic disease there is, since it damages healthy cells, arterial walls, joints, brain tissue and the digestive tract.
-By reducing inflammation, your body is better able to heal from any disease and prevent future diseases for forming.
-This is exactly why anti-inflammatory foods (vegetables, fruits, nuts, seeds, ancient grains, healthy fats and clean protein) are emphasized in any clean eating meal plan.
+By reducing inflammation, your body is better able to heal from any disease and prevent future diseases frm forming.
+This is exactly why you want to add lots of anti-inflammatory foods (like vegetables, fruits, nuts, seeds, ancient grains, healthy fats and clean protein) to your clean eating meal plan.